Clinical Psychologist/Postdoc Opening

 EDUCATION and EXPERIENCE

-Doctoral degree in Counseling, Marriage & Family Therapy, Clinical Psychology, Social Work, or other related field and extensive experience and training in providing individual, couples, or family therapy.
+Doctoral degree in Counseling or Clinical Psychology and extensive experience and training in providing individual, couples, or family therapy as well as administering, scoring, and developing psychological batteries.

 Firm foundation and knowledge in theory of choice.

-Cultural competence and sensitivity in working with diverse populations with a comprehensive understanding of culture that includes: race and ethnicity, religion, age, gender identity, sexual orientation, etc.
+Cultural humility and sensitivity in working with diverse populations with a comprehensive understanding of culture that includes: race and ethnicity, religion, age, gender identity, sexual orientation, etc.

 How to Apply: